| Frightening information about the

 and at http://rexcurry.net/pledge_military.html

-arm and palm down by children extending the military salute while perfunctorily
+straight arm and palm down by children extending the military salute

-performing the forced ritual chanting.
-Professor Curry showed
+while perfunctorily performing the forced ritual chanting.
+Professor

-that, due to the way that both gestures were used sequentially in the
+Curry showed that, due to the way that both gestures were used sequentially

-pledge, the military salute led to the Nazi salute.
-The Nazi salute is
+in the pledge, the military salute led to the Nazi salute.
+The Nazi salute

-Edward Bellamy (author of the novel "Looking Backward") and Charles Bellamy
+and Edward Bellamy (author of the novel "Looking Backward") and Charles

-(author of "A Moment of Madness") and Frederick Bellamy (who introduced
+Bellamy (author of "A Moment of Madness") and Frederick Bellamy (who

-and Frederick were brothers, and Francis was their cousin.
-Francis and
+Edward, Charles and Frederick were brothers, and Francis was their cousin.

-Edward were both self-proclaimed National Socialists and they supported
+Francis and Edward were both self-proclaimed National Socialists and they

-the "Nationalism" movement in the USA, the "Nationalist" magazine, and
+supported the "Nationalism" movement in the USA, the "Nationalist" magazine,

 to ape the military and they touted "military socialism" and the "industrial